binaryn3xus/HomeOps/README.md

 ---

-# NOTE: Readme outdated.
-Will return to update.

 ## 📖 Overview

 This is a mono repository for my home infrastructure and Kubernetes cluster.
 I try to adhere to Infrastructure as Code (IaC) and GitOps practices using the tools like [Ansible](https://www.ansible.com/), [Kubernetes](https://kubernetes.io/), [Flux](https://github.com/fluxcd/flux2), [Renovate](https://github.com/renovatebot/renovate) and [GitHub Actions](https://github.com/features/actions).